sderosiaux/akka-streams-summary/README.md

 ## Materialized value

-Each shape provides a materialized value.
-This is a additional feature to the output ports, this is something else and is unique for each shape.
+Each shape provides a materialized value (it's a different concept than the output ports).
+This is something else and is unique for each shape.
 Often you will see `NotUsed` in the types of your shapes, this is one materialized value: a not used one (sic!).

 For instance:
 ```